 About KITE

-The research arm of the Toronto Rehabilitation Institute, KITE is a world leader in complex rehabilitation science and is dedicated to improving the lives of people living with the effects of disability, illness and aging.
-KITE’s areas of focus include prevention, restoration, enhanced participation and independent living.
+The KITE Research Institute at UHN is a world leader in complex rehabilitation science and is dedicated to improving the lives of people living with the effects of disability, illness and aging.
+KITE's areas of focus include prevention, restoration and independent living.

 KITE at a glance